Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-To send content to people who don't have access to Confluence, you can export a single page as a Word document or a PDF.
-You can also export a single blog post to PDF.
+To send a page or a blog post to people who don't have access to , you can export it as a Word document or a PDF.

 Due to the format of exported Word files, they can only be opened in Microsoft Word and aren't compatible with other applications like Open Office, Libre Office, or Google Docs.